-- a retirement health benefit.
-A health care stipend would not be considered a retirement health benefit under the act.) - The commission will not reopen a retirement benefit or reoffer any other retirement benefit after the state treasurer makes a grant to the irrevocable trust created under the bill or to a retirement pension system of the commission.
-This would not include changes to the cost of living adjustment, the multiplier, or any other change to a closed benefit of a retirement system with active members. - The commission will make its actuarially determined contributions to the retirement health benefit component of a retirement system using measures that ensure sustainability, as determined by the state treasurer. - The commission will make its annual required contributions to the retirement pension benefit component of a retirement system. - The commission's retirement system will use uniform actuarial assumptions established by the state treasurer under the act.
-If the state treasurer changes those assumptions after the commission has already applied, the retirement system is not required to use the new assumptions to meet this condition. - The Municipal Stability Board determines that the corrective action plan has a reasonable likelihood that one of the following will apply, as applicable: - o The retirement pension system will be 60% funded within 20 years after the plan has taken effect. - o The retirement health system will be 40% funded within 30 years after the plan has taken effect.
+- not be considered a "retirement health benefit" as that term is defined and used in the bill and the act.) - The commission will not reopen a defined benefit retirement system or reoffer any other defined benefit plan after the system or plan has been closed to new hires. - The commission will make its annual required contributions to the retirement health benefit component of a retirement system using measures that ensure sustainability, as determined by the state treasurer. - The commission's retirement system will use uniform actuarial assumptions established by the state treasurer under the act. - The Municipal Stability Board determines that the corrective action plan has a reasonable likelihood that one of the following will apply, as applicable: - The retirement pension system will be 60% funded within 20 years after the plan has taken effect. - The retirement health system will be 40% funded within 30 years after the plan has taken effect.